1958 Assistant Director, Residence Life, Housing and Dining Services-Business Services

 2. Facilitates a creative, appropriate, and student-oriented direction for the department by participating in the shaping, interpretation, communication, and implementation of Residence Life, Housing and Dining Services policies and procedures.

-3. Supervises residential contracting process, billing, and room assignments by leading the development of design and modification of computer programs for assignment and billing procedures for residence halls and apartments, developing rate schedules and occupancy parameters, coordinating development of resident contracts and leases for housing and meals plans, and responding to questions about contract issues.
+3. Supervises the residential contracting process and manages guest housing, including billing and room assignments by leading the development and design of online contract applications and processing, overseeing the modification of computer programs for assignment and billing procedures for residence halls and apartments, developing rate schedules and occupancy parameters, coordinating development of resident contracts and leases for housing and meals plans, responding to questions about contract issues, and facilitating the consolidation process as necessary.

-4. Increases utilization of departmental housing opportunities by developing and recommending marketing strategies; writing, designing, and coordinating promotional materials; developing and coordinating programs and activities to implement departmental marketing strategies, including the development of materials directed toward specifically target customer groups (e.g., Showcase); and providing information to students and parents at various opportunities through written communication, individual conferences, and telephone conversations.
+4. Increases utilization of departmental housing opportunities by developing and recommending marketing strategies, writing, designing, and coordinating promotional materials in print and on the web and social media, developing and coordinating programs and activities to implement departmental marketing strategies, including the development of materials directed toward specifically targeted customer groups (e.g., Showcase and Student Orientation Advisement and Registration (SOAR)), and providing information to students and parents at various opportunities through the website, written communication, individual conferences, tour rooms, and telephone conversations.

-5. Helps to ensure the efficiency and effectiveness of business processes by initiating journal entries and budget fund transfers with Financial Services; ensuring the efficient processing of student contracts and room condition reports through appropriate closing procedures; serving as chairperson of the Off-Campus Request Appeals Board and coordinating guidelines for contract breakage requests; coordinating the creation and distribution of all correspondence and mass mailings regarding housing assignments as well as responding to student and parent inquiries; serving as liaison to Enrollment Services regarding admission dates and communications with newly admitted students resulting in priority dates for incoming students’ housing contracts; supervising student employment procedures and payroll activities; and assisting in the development of the annual departmental budget by providing input regarding desk operations, mass mailings, marketing functions, and board revenue projections.
+5. Helps to ensure the efficiency and effectiveness of business processes by initiating journal entries and budget fund transfers with Financial Services, ensuring the efficient processing of student contracts and room condition reports through appropriate closing procedures, coordinating guidelines for contract breakage requests, serving as the appeal officer for contract breakages, coordinating the creation and distribution of all correspondence and mass mailings regarding housing assignments as well as responding to student and parent inquiries, serving as liaison to Enrollment Services regarding admission dates and communications with newly admitted students resulting in priority dates for incoming students’ housing contracts, serving as liaison to SOAR, Athletics, and International Student Services, and supervising student employment procedures and payroll activities.

-7. Facilitates and monitors, in conjunction with the Associate Directors and Assistant Directors, the development and implementation of professional development activities for Residence Hall Directors and Assistant Hall Directors.
+7. In conjunction with the Associate Director, Assistant Directors, and Coordinators, facilitates and monitors the development and implementation of professional development activities for Residence Hall Directors and Assistant Hall Directors and participates in the annual and ongoing training of professional, clerical, and student staff.

-8. Provides for departmental computer needs by serving as a liaison with Computer Services, providing guidelines for the operation of Residence Life computer labs, coordinating network and computer requests, developing new departmental applications for available software, overseeing the ResNET System, and coordinating efforts of the System Analyst and Network Analyst assigned to Residence Life.
+8. Provides for departmental computer needs by serving as a liaison with Computer Services, providing guidelines for the operation of Residence Life computer labs, managing front desk and staff networking and computing needs, developing new departmental applications for available software, overseeing the ResNet System, and coordinating efforts of the System Analyst and Network Analyst assigned to Residence Life.

-9. Provides an efficient customer service-oriented office operation through the hiring, training, and evaluation of clerical personnel; ensuring accurate dissemination of information through regular clerical staff meetings; and providing on-site supervision of the office on a daily basis.
+9. Provides an efficient customer service-oriented office operation through the hiring, training, and evaluation of clerical personnel, ensures accurate dissemination of information through regular clerical staff meetings, provides on-site supervision of the office on a daily basis, and oversees receptionists, night hosts, and support staff to provide efficient customer service for in-hall desk operations.

-10. Assists with, in conjunction with the Director, Associate Directors, and other Assistant Directors, appropriate and timely responses to system-wide or building-specific needs, emergencies, or other situations requiring central office intervention.
+10. In conjunction with the Director, Associate Director, and other Assistant Directors, assists with appropriate and timely response to system-wide or building-specific needs, emergencies, or other situations requiring central office intervention, including participation in a rotational on-call schedule.

-11. Administers, facilitates, and manages the Educational Benchmarking, Inc. (EBI) assessment and evaluation process in conjunction with the Association of College and University Housing Officers – International (ACUHO-I) and the departmental Quality of Life – Residence Life annual survey.
+11. Administers, facilitates, and manages the Educational Benchmarking, Inc. (EBI) assessment and evaluation process in conjunction with the Association of College and University Housing Officers – International (ACUHO-I) and the departmental Quality of Life – Residence Life annual survey and provides strategic advice and consultation to leadership in the development and implementation of modifications and enhancements to existing operations, systems, and procedures based on assessment.

 12. Actively participates in professional organizations, facilitates interaction with other institutions of higher education, and participates as a member of the University community by serving on various committees and task forces as assigned.